pixelated/website/_posts/2016-02-12-Pixelstate.md

 #### Multi-User without Docker

 In the past, Pixelated ran strictly in single-user mode.
 LEAP libraries were not built to allow multiple users in one process, which made sense when there existed only one client (Bitmask).
-As a consequence of this, we managed multiple instances of the Pixelated user agent via Docker.
+As a consequence of this, we managed multiple instances of the Pixelated User Agent via Docker.
 This unfortunately became a drag, since Python is not used as a binary, but interpreted at runtime, causing the lightweight Docker instances to blow up to 50MB when idle, and even further when under load.

 We helped to change that; now libraries are updated and fit our multi-user requirements, keeping an eye on simplicity, scalabity, and memory consumption.
 You are now able to [run the User Agent in multi-user mode](https://github.com/pixelated/pixelated-user-agent/blob/master/README.md#multi-user-mode), without Docker.